-The NFES# 004312 Command Repeater/Link is a portable unit used to extend radio coverage in mountainous terrain or where line of sight between portable radios is not possible.
+The NFES# 004312 Command Repeater/Link is a portable unit oprating on VHF Band between 136-173 Mhz that is used to extend radio coverage in mountainous terrain or where line of sight between portable radios is not possible.
 The Command Repeater is used in conjunction with a Command/Tactical Radio Kit, NFES# 004381 or the Remote Kit (NFES# 004330) with an appropriate VHF radio installed.
-Any VHF fire approved radio in the VHF band 136-173 Mhz are capable of communicating through a NFES# 4312 VHF Command repeater if programmed with the appropriate frequencies and tones.
+This units comes with two sets of NFES# 4305 Antenna Mast and does not need to ordered sperately.